Christin-paige/meet/README.md

 # meet

+### Meet is a serverless progressive web application with React using a test driven development (TDD) technique.
+The application uses the Google calendar API to fetch upcoming events.

 ## Feature 2: Show/Hide Event Details
 Scenario 1: An event element is collapsed by default.
 Given a user wants to see event details.